scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 I've found two things to be particularly useful in developing my leadership skills in relation to people:

 - [Building Successful Communities of Practice](https://emilywebber.co.uk/building-successful-communities-of-practice/) by Emily Webber has helped me to design a product management profession that supports and develops 50 product managers across the UK.
 I've been using the book since it was published and hired Emily to work with me and my profession to design our community of practice.
 - [Performance Coaching](https://scottcolfer.com/2013/11/20/great-businesses-grow-from-conversations.html) is the skill that I use most often in my professional life.
 I'm a trained, non-directive performance coach.
 I assume that the head that holds a problem often holds the solution.
 I help people by listening to them, and asking non-directive questions to help them find their solution.
-It's sad how few occassions we get to speak and be genuinely listened to, but amazing how effective it can be for helping us to figure something out.
+It's sad how few occasions we get to speak and be genuinely listened to, but amazing how effective it can be for helping us to figure something out.
 I highly recommend both being coached and learning how to coach.

 **3. Organisational improvement**